Norman Stinchcombe reviews the latest classical CD releases

 Schubert ‘Stimme der Liebe’: Ian Partridge & Jennifer Partridge (Somm Recordings CD) ★★★★

 When the tenor Ian Partridge was 14-years-old he came across Volume 1 of the Peters Edition of Schubert’s Songs in the school library.
 He didn’t know much about Schubert, and had no German, but with the aid of a dictionary came under the spell of these wonderful songs and made them his lifelong passion.
 Many people got to know ‘Die schöne Müllerin’ through his 1973 Classics for Pleasure recording, accompanied by his sister Jennifer, and their many BBC Radio 3 recitals.
-Eighteen of those songs broadcast from 1969-197are gathered here on disc for the first time (plus two with pianist Ernest Lush) as an 85th birthday tribute to Partridge.
+Eighteen of those songs broadcast from 1969-1972 are gathered here on disc for the first time (plus two with pianist Ernest Lush) as an 85th birthday tribute to Partridge.
 They include favourites and rarities like ‘Vor meiner Wiege’.
 They exhibit Jennifer’s unfussy and supportive playing and Ian’s ardent, intelligent but never over-the-top interpretations – “Some singers won’t leave Schubert alone”, he rightly observes.
 An excellent tribute which includes text and translations.

 Mozart Piano Concertos: Elizabeth Sombart, RPO / Vallet (Rubicon Classics 2 CDs) ★★